sabkat-ahmed-rafi/cryptonism/docs/configuration.md

 # Configuration

-The library uses Argon2id for key derivation with configurable parameters to balance security and performance.
+Cryptonism library uses Argon2id for key derivation with configurable parameters to balance security and performance.

 ## Argon2 Configuration